Pumpkin Spice Latte Cookie Cups are your favorite autumn drink in cookie form, complete with a pretzel handle and frosting swirl on top!

 - Melt the white chocolate and use it to attach the pretzel handles to the cookie cups.

 - Whisk together the heavy cream, pumpkin puree, and pumpkin pie spice.
 Bring to a boil in the microwave.
+Remove from the microwave and stir in the espresso powder.

 - Spoon or pour the ganache into the cookie cups.
 Add a straw segment, if desired.